 In Pokémon Scarlet and Violet competitive ranked battles allow competitive trainers from all over the world to duel with some of the strongest teams in the game.
 Throughout Scarlet and Violet, the meta and the ruleset will shift over time with new ranked series, keeping the grind to the top of the Pokémon ranked ladder fresh.

-Pokémon Scarlet and Violet Ranked Series 1 is now here, giving trainers their first opportunity to grind ranked battles in the new games.
+Pokémon Scarlet and Violet Ranked Series 2 is now here, giving trainers an altered list of restricted Pokémon which will lead to some fresh team compositions.
 However, it’s never quite as simple as just picking your best Pokémon Scarlet Pokémon or best Pokémon Violet Pokémon team and jumping into battle – here’s everything you need to know about competitive play, as well as this series’ dates, ruleset, and more.

 Pokémon Scarlet and Violet competitive ranked explained

-Competitive Pokémon Scarlet and Violet ranked battles can be found in the Battle Stadium, which is accessed via your in-game menu.
+Competitive Pokémon Scarlet and Violet ranked battles can be found in the Battle Stadium.
+This is accessed via your in-game menu.
 You’ll be matched up with players at a similar rank to you.
 As you climb the Pokémon Scarlet and Violet ranks, you’ll face off against tougher opponents.

 The most commonly played and most competitive ranked mode is double battles.
 In this, you enter a match with a roster of six Pokémon, then select four to take into battle.
 While your opponent can see your team of six, they won’t know which four you selected.